SamMorrow147/ClubhausAi/data/clubhaus-knowledge.md

 ## ❓ Sample FAQs (for matching queries)

 ### Do you offer support plans?
-Yes, we offer ongoing WordPress and Webflow support including updates, backups, and monthly optimization.
+Yes, we offer ongoing WordPress support including updates, backups, and monthly optimization.

 ### Can you build custom AI tools?
 Yes.
 We create chatbots, customer service tools, and internal dashboards using GPT, Groq, and vector search systems like the one you're using now.